Studies and Training Abroad

 “Why should I do my practical training abroad?
 Why not?
 According to my personal experience, the best things in life happen outside your comfort zone.”/ Student feedback

 The practical training can be either paid or unpaid – but both are guaranteed to enrich your life with experiences and lessons learnt.
 Since the practical training abroad is part of your studies, you are also entitled to Kela benefits during your practical training.
-In addition, Oulu UAS supports international practical training periods included in the degree with grants.
+In addition, Oamk supports international practical training periods included in the degree with grants.

 The following opportunities are available: